 The IFoA’s members, Executive and a dedicated panel of ARC Directors are supporting this aim through greater collaboration and consultation with practitioners, academia, industry, and other actuarial and industry associations around the world.

 As ambassadors of ARC, the ARC Directors also oversee the delivery and quality assurance of the research programmes running through the ARC.
-We are presently recruiting for a new ARC Associate Director , The current ARC Directors are:
+The current ARC Directors are:

 You might also like